curegit/reversi-ai-dll/README.md

 It takes a few seconds for AI to return an answer, so please consider using asynchronous methods.

-## Console application
+## Console Application

-This solution includes a Windows console application to try the AI.
+This solution includes a Windows console application to try on the AI.

 ### Usage